chrisgoringe/cg-use-everywhere/README.md

 # Other features

+## Loop checking

+By default workflows are checked for loops before they are submitted (because UE can introduce them, and a loop results in a bad python outcome).
+If a loop is detected you'll get a JavaScript warning showing you the node ids involved.
+However, especially if there are other custom nodes involved, it's possible that the check will miss a loop, or flag one that isn't real.

+If you get a warning and don't believe there is a loop (having checked the node ids listed!) you can turn loop checking off in the main settings menu.
+If something flagged as a loop runs fine, please [raise an issue](https://github.com/chrisgoringe/cg-use-everywhere/issues) and include the workflow in the report (save the json and zip it, because GitHub doesn't accept .json files).
+Likewise if a loop doesn't get caught.

+I've written code for the core Comfy backend to catch loops, maybe it'll be included - [PR for ComfyUI](https://github.com/comfyanonymous/ComfyUI/pull/1652) - or maybe they have another plan.

 ## Priorities

 If there is more than one sending node that matches an input, the basic rules is that the more specific node wins.
 The order of priorities is: